openmsa/Adapters/adapters/docker_generic/README.md

 #### Enable globally

-If you enable the SSH key mode globally, *every* managed entities using the *Linux Generic* adapter will run with the SSH key mode
+If you enable the SSH key mode globally, *every* managed entities using the *Docker Generic* adapter will run with the SSH key mode

 Login to the container msa_dev from the From the directory where the docker-compose file is installed:

 > docker-compose exec msa_dev bash

-Edit the linux_generic adapter configuration file
+Edit the docker_generic adapter configuration file

-> vi /opt/devops/OpenMSA_Adapters/adapters/linux_generic/conf/sms_router.conf
+> vi /opt/devops/OpenMSA_Adapters/adapters/docker_generic/conf/sms_router.conf

 Uncomment the last line and set the name of the SSH key you want to use